MaximeThm/Leboncoin-scraper/README.md

 The script returns the number of ads, the average price, the average price per square meter and the average seniority of all ads meeting your criteria.

+/!\ The API used by this scraper is depreciated.
+The website refuses all requests :(